Ch4120N/Ch4120N/README.md

 ## 📜 License

-> All tools and scripts are open-source under the MIT License unless otherwise noted.
+> All tools and scripts are open-source under the MIT/Or CGBL License unless otherwise noted.
 > Use ethically and responsibly.

 ---